abeeralotaibi93/Technical-Challenge/task2_report_VLM.md

 )
 ```

-Result: The model produced the most complete and well-formatted output — covering Lung Fields, Heart Size, Mediastinum, Pleura, and Bones in dedicated sections.
+The model produced the most complete and well-formatted output — covering Lung Fields, Heart Size, Mediastinum, Pleura, and Bones in dedicated sections.
 However, it again reported the lung fields as clear with no consolidation or effusion, missing the pneumonia diagnosis.

 This strategy produced the best report format by far, and would be the most useful in a real clinical pipeline as a draft for a radiologist to review.
 The issue is not the prompt structure — it is the image resolution.
 Low-resolution 28×28 inputs simply don't carry enough detail for a VLM to reliably catch subtle pathology.

-## 3. Sample Generated Reports

-Below are representative examples from each prompting strategy.

 ## 4. Qualitative Analysis: VLM vs Ground Truth vs CNN